Blount Animals | Alabama

 Hazel chills under a bench in the backyard of the Blount County shelter.
 She and her brother Bo, thought to be Catahoula Leopard Dog and pit mix siblings, were both adopted in June 2024.
 Contributions reducd their adoption fee to $20 each, helping Hazel and Bo find homes.

-The shelter holds impounded adult pets for a seven-day ‘stray hold,’ in accordance with Alabama law, after which the animal may be adopted, released to a rescue, or destroyed.
-Pets impounded in Oneonta municipal limits are subject to a 2-day hold period.
+When the owner is known (such as through a currently registered microchip an ID tag, the Blount County shelter contacts the owner and then holds impounded adult animals for a 7-day ‘stray hold,’ in accordance with Alabama law, after which the animal may be adopted, released to a rescue, or destroyed.
+At-large pets impounded in municipal Oneonta are subject to a 2-day hold period; Blountsville’s hold period is 3 days when the owner can be notified.

-When you reclaim your pet at the shelter, consider a microchip.
-Microchipping is a secure and inexpensive way to improve the odds of reuiniting with your lost pet.
+If your pet is found, consider these tips for keeping pets out of shelters, such as microchipping, a secure and inexpensive way to improve the odds of reuiniting with your lost pet.
 While collars can get caught or be removed, a microchip is a permanent identification so long as the owner’s contact information is kept current.

 Assistance with Pet Food or Care